Mustafa Setmariam Nasar: Life

-Reports of detention
+Reports of detention and execution

 Nasar was reportedly captured in the Pakistani city of Quetta in late October 2005, although exactly where and when is disputed.
 He was taken into American custody a month or so after his capture; however, he was not among the 14 high-profile al-Qaeda suspects transferred to the Guantanamo Bay detention camp in late 2006, and there were persistent reports that he was one of the ghost prisoners held in secret detention at the U.S. Navy's Naval Support Facility (NSF) on Diego Garcia.

 On 14 April 2009, Garzón sent out queries as to Nasar's location.

 Daniel Woolls, writing for the Associated Press, reported that Garzon queried Britain, the US, Pakistan, Syria, and Afghanistan.
 The report stated US officials confirmed that Nasar was apprehended in Quetta, Pakistan, in November 2005.
 The Spanish newspaper El País attributed Garzon's query to United States President Barack Obama's announcement that the Guantanamo detention camp and the CIA's black sites would be closed.

 It appears that at some stage, Nasar was rendered to Syria, where he was a wanted man.
 In late 2011, rumours emerged that Nasar had been released from a Syrian jail.
 This was repeated in early 2012 by a posting on an al-Qaeda-linked web forum.

-However, in March 2014, al-Qaeda spokesman Adam Gadahn revealed that Nasar was still in prison.
-In April 2014, al-Qaeda leader Ayman al-Zawahiri also confirmed that Nasar was still in prison.
+However, in March 2014, al-Qaeda spokesman Adam Gadahn revealed that Nasar was still believed to be in prison.
+In April 2014, al-Qaeda leader Ayman al-Zawahiri also confirmed that Nasar was still believed to be in prison.

-While his current whereabouts are unknown, a Spanish newspaper published his possible death by execution in a Syrian prison in 2011.
+The Spanish newspaper 20 minutos published an article about his death by execution in a Syrian prison in 2011.